CyberFlameGO/svnpython/Doc/library/urllib.rst

    handles this transparently, but in some cases the caller needs to know which URL the client was redirected to.
 The :meth:`geturl` method can be used to get at this redirected URL.

-   The :meth:`getcode` method returns the HTTP status code that was sent with the response, or ``None`` if the URL is no HTTP URL.

    If the *url* uses the :file:`http:` scheme identifier, the optional *data* argument may be given to specify a ``POST`` request (normally the request type